pawrly

 Running it

-The REST API rides the same address as the Console:
+The REST API is served on the same address as the Console:

 pawrly console --addr 127.0.0.1:8787